dispatchrun/net/README.md

 }
 ```

-For example, to connect to Redis:
+and to connect to Redis:

 ```go
 import (